ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: ICPE: PROPOSED METHODOLOGY

-The optimization problem defined in Eq.(\ref{transformed}) is equivalent to finding a minimum-norm point in the convex hull of the set of input points (i.e., $\omega_k$), which has been extensively studied \cite{makimoto1994efficient}.
+The quadratic programming problem defined in (\ref{transformed}) is equivalent to finding a minimum-norm point in the convex hull of the set of input points \cite{makimoto1994efficient}.
+We obtain a set of Pareto-efficient solutions by employing the Frank-Wolfe solver \cite{jaggi2013revisiting} to (\ref{transformed}) multiple times.
+We denote the total number of runs as $T$.
+Thus, we get a set of Pareto-efficient solutions $\mathbf{W} = \{\mathbf{w}_1, \mathbf{w}_2, \ldots, \mathbf{w}_T \}$.

-Given the current $L_k$ in one training step, we utilize the Frank-Wolfe algorithm \cite{jaggi2013revisiting} to solve the convex optimization problem of Eq.(\ref{transformed}).
-Algorithm 1 shows the detail of this process.
-Its time complexity is mostly determined by the number of objectives and iterations with a time complexity upper bound of $O(K |d_p|)$, where $|d_p|$ is the dimension of parameter space $\theta_{sh}$.
-Usually, the number of objectives is limited, therefore the running time of Algorithm 1 is negligible compared to the model training time cost.